-- 10. The NFS and CIFS screen lets you configure the filesystem so that it can be exported with NFS or CIFS network protocols.
+- 8. The Create repository screen (if you have chosen to create a snapshot repository) displays a "please wait" message and transitional status during the filesystem creation process.
+Click Next after the operation is finished and the completion message displays. - 9.
+The NFS and CIFS screen lets you configure the filesystem so that it can be exported with NFS or CIFS network protocols.
 (If you NFS export and/or CIFS share a CXFS filesystem, it will only be exported/shared from the CXFS metadata server, not from CXFS clients.)
-2 For information, see "NFS Configuration" on page 55 and "CIFS Configuration" on page 60.
-Click Next. - 11.
+For information, see "NFS Configuration" on page 52 and "CIFS Configuration" on page 57.
+Click Next. - 10.
 The Finished screen indicates that the filesystem has been created.
 Click Done.